 Explained – No Drama in the State of Denmark

 Scandis famously crave minimal friction in their lives, in society and in their homes.
 While other nationalities thrive on high drama, the Nordic countries are famously under the radar.
-Danish society has been constructed over the last 100 years to function on minimal friction between its people and between the state and its people.
+Danish society has been built over the last 100 years to function on minimal friction between its people and between the state and its people.
 Efficiency, simplicity, predictability, functionality are keywords.
 As in design.
 We thrive on on easy living.

 The Danish Parliament with its multi-party system, and where compromises have to be made on a daily basis, is relatively frictionless.
 We thrive on on easy living.

 Understatement, White Walls & Janteloven – Sticking your Head above the Parapet

 Safe and sound defines the Nordic counties and people’s way of living, tapping into the Danish Jantelov, which dictates that nobody should stick their head too high above the parapet.
 Safe and sound in interior design doesn’t come safer than the colour white.
 But place a baby blue cushion on a white sofa against a white wall and everything pops.

 Abroad a colourful figurative painting on a wall covered in floral or stripy wallpaper or tapestry and rich tassels may be a common sight in some homes.
 And sometimes that looks good.
 Many Scandinavians would find the tassled look “spraglet” – a Scandi favourite word for over-the-top.

 Unlike the British and the Americans who display lots of accessories, vases, picture frames, souvenirs, heirlooms and other ornaments on corner tables or consoles, we Scandis keep it simple and functional.
 Accessories and ornaments are rarely functional – they don’t serve much practical purpose, hence the minimal look of Scandinavian interior design.

 Hygge – The opposite of white Wall Obsession

 However, the white wall trend and the look of Scandinavian homes – particularly Danish homes (check also one of the country’s leading interior magazines Rum – has little to do with the trendy Hygge theme.
 In fact, hygge is quite the opposite of the trademark Scandi look.
 Hygge is a feeling as opposed to a look.
 It’s about warmth, intimacy and cosy of feeling content and being happy in the moment.